rayat69/nexpress/CONTRIBUTING.md

-# Contribute to nexpress
+# Contribute to nexthand

 :+1::tada: Thank you for being here.
-It is people like you that make `nexpress` great and help shape a better open-source community.
+It is people like you that make `nexthand` great and help shape a better open-source community.

 Following this guideline improves communication and organization, which helps save your and other developers' times and effort in future development.

-## What `nexpress` is looking for
+## What `nexthand` is looking for

 I welcome all contributions from the community.
 There are many ways to contribute: